 Regular Review and Tweaking of Your Repayment Plan

-Your financial situation can change over time.
-Regularly review your repayment plan and adjust it as needed.
+Your financial situation can evolve.
+Periodically review and update your repayment plan as needed.

 If you get a raise, consider increasing your payment amount to pay off the loan faster.
 If you face financial hardship, explore options like deferment, forbearance, or adjusting your repayment plan to lower monthly payments.